-Craving a bean soup, but don’t want to soak and cook beans for 3 days?
-Use this super quick and easy healthy white bean soup recipe that only requires opening a (few) can(s) of beans and some boiling on your side.
-This speedy bean soup is full of flavor, gluten-free and vegan.
+Craving some bean soup, but don’t want to soak and cook beans for 3 days?
+Use this super quick and easy healthy bean soup recipe that only requires opening a (few) can(s) of beans and some boiling on your side.
+This easy bean soup is full of flavor, gluten-free and vegan.
 This post may or may not include the one or the other fart joke.

 The only problem with bean soup?

 No, it’s not the farts that wake up my neighbor’s dogs in the middle of the night.
 They don’t even have dogs, come on!

 Plus we all know success is like a fart: It only bothers people when it’s not their own.
 Fine, I stole that one from here.

 The one thing I don’t like about bean soup, well, making bean soup is the time it takes.

 My grandma always made bean soup from scratch using dried beans.
 She’d soak them overnight and then cook them to perfection in no time…like what, 1-2 hours?
 She made the best bean soup ever.

 But to be fair, my grandma was a housewife with nothing to do all day long.
 She’d just sit there, garden, cook, care for her grandchildren and the goats and chickens she was raising on the farm and probably do some other unimportant things around the house.
 No biggie.
 She wasn’t an accountant or a content creator…

 I have to take care of one toddler and to sit in front of a computer while drinking coffee.